 This is a full-time, (40 hours per week) FLSA exempt, at-will position.
 Compensation range: $55,000-65,000.
 NVRDC offers a competitive benefits package including paid-time off, medical and dental care coverage, and retirement plan options with an employer match.

 NVRDC is an equal opportunity employer and does not discriminate against employees or applicants for employment on the basis of an individual’s race, color, religion, creed, sex, national origin, gender identity, sexual orientation, age, disability, marital status, veteran status, or status as a victim of sexual or domestic violence or stalking, or any other status protected by applicable federal and District of Columbia laws.
 Reasonable accommodations are available to qualified applicants upon request.
 Auxiliary aids and services are available in alternative formats.

-Interested candidates should apply by submitting a letter of interest, resume, and three professional references to Bridgette Stumpf, firstname.lastname@example.org by March 17, 2017 (applications will be reviewed on a rolling basis).
-All inquiries related to this position should be submitted via email to email@example.com.
+Interested candidates should apply by submitting a cover letter, resume and three references to Bridgette Stumpf, firstname.lastname@example.org by May 1, 2017.
+All inquiries related to this position should be submitted to Bridgette Stumpf via email to email@example.com.